lifemikey/objectstorage-swift/interacting-in-portal.md

 User permissions for {{site.data.keyword.objectstorageshort}} accounts require that several individual permissions be granted.
 By using the Manage Users feature for {{site.data.keyword.objectstorageshort}}, the account administrator can manage users' {{site.data.keyword.objectstorageshort}} permissions by clicking a single check box.
 Additionally, multiple users can be managed at one time on the same screen.
 It's important to note the following information.

   - Access to each {{site.data.keyword.objectstorageshort}} Account and Cluster are impacted.
 If access is removed, the user loses access to all Accounts and Clusters for {{site.data.keyword.objectstorageshort}}.
   - {{site.data.keyword.objectstorageshort}} permissions are derived from a combination of permissions from Storage CDN and StorageLayer.
 Granting access to {{site.data.keyword.objectstorageshort}} means giving users permissions from those sets.
-Removing permissions for {{site.data.keyword.objectstorageshort}} results in the removal of permissions for Storage CDN and StorageLayer.
-For more information, see the [FAQ](https://console.bluemix.net/docs/infrastructure/content-deliver-network/FAQ.html#can-a-user-have-cdn-and-storagelayer-permissions-granted-but-be-prohibited-from-accessing-object-storage-){:new_window}.
+Removing permissions for {{site.data.keyword.objectstorageshort}} results in the removal of permissions for Storage CDN and StorageLayer..

 ### Managing an {{site.data.keyword.objectstorageshort}} User